 Not only that, but she’s achieved all this while changing the face of country pop too.
 A musician, singer, songwriter and producer, she’s one of music’s all time legends with boundless energy, talent and, without wanting to sound too gushing, heart.
 And nothing sums that gracious spirit up better than I Will Always Love You, even if we have a problem, Houston.

-Forty-seven years ago, Dolly Parton was at No.1 on the US country chart with I Will Always Love You.
+In June 1974, Dolly Parton was at No.1 on the US country chart with I Will Always Love You, becoming one of the best selling singles of the year.
 Legend has it she wrote this song and Jolene on the same day.
 On.
 The.
 Same.
 Day.

 That’s an impressive use of 24 hours by anyone’s standards.